My plan was simple. As I am bilingual in English and Portuguese, I realized I could use my language skills to my advantage.

 Paul O’Sullivan joined our band of merry travelers in 2017 as the managing editor of Fund Your Life Overseas and Incomes Abroad.
 A graduate of the National University of Ireland, Galway, he holds a BA in New Media and English and an MA in Literature and Publishing.
 Paul has traveled much of Europe, and having Read more...: Paul O’Sullivan

-Our Digital Content Editor, Donal, works closely with our correspondents around the world to create new and engaging ways to share their experiences of retiring abroad with our readers.
-He has an MA in Journalism and spent several years working as a copywriter and technical writer, as well as a short stint as a sports Read more...: Donal Lucey
+Donal is a Digital Content Managing Editor who works closely with our correspondents around the world to create new and engaging ways to share their experiences of retiring abroad with our readers.
+He has an MA in Journalism and spent several years working as a copywriter and scriptwriter, as well as a short stint as Read more...: Donal Lucey

 Edel O’ Gorman serves as our Digital Content Managing Editor, and holds a Masters in Marketing and Digital Media Production.
 Believing people don’t remember what you say but how you make them feel she is passionate about creating the best online experience possible through highly informative and engaging content that resonates.
 Although she confesses to Read more...: Edel O’Gorman